-Applying for permission to work longer than six months with one employer
+Applying for permission to work longer than 6 months with 1 employer

 If you hold a Working Holiday (subclass 417) or Work and Holiday (subclass 462) visa, you can do any kind of work over the course of your 12-month stay in Australia.
-However, the conditions of your visa limit you to a maximum period of six months’ work with any one employer, unless we have given you permission to work longer.
-If you work longer than six months without permission, you are in breach of your visa conditions.
+However, the conditions of your visa limit you to a maximum period of 6 months’ work with any 1 employer, unless we have given you permission to work longer.
+If you work longer than 6 months without permission, you are in breach of your visa conditions.

-For situations where you DO NOT need to ask our permission to work longer than six months with one employer.
+For situations where you DO NOT need to ask our permission to work longer than 6 months with 1 employer.
 See

 Visa conditions 8547 – 6 month work limitation.